themesberg/flowbite/content/components/modal.md

 ## Modal with CRUD

-Use this modal example with form input element to receive information from your users with the advantage of not having to link to another page but keeping the user on the currently active page.
-A great example would be a login or a register form.
+Use this example of a modal to use within CRUD (Create, Read, Update, Delete) operations to create new items, update existing ones, or delete them with a form inside of the modal.

 {{< example id="modal-crud-example" github="components/modal.md" class="flex justify-center" show_dark=true iframeHeight="600" >}}